Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 ALL Show quotations where all the selected codes apply.
 This means that two or more codes have been applied to the exact same quotation.

 If you want to export the results, click on Export button and select an option from the drop-down menu.
-For further information on available reports and report options, see Creating Reports in the main manual.
+For further information on available reports and report options, see Creating Reports.

 "Memos and diagrams are more than just repositories of thoughts.
 They are working and living documents.
 When an analyst sits down to write a memo or do a diagram, a certain degree of analysis occurs.
 The very act of writing memos and doing diagrams forces the analyst to think about the data.
 And it is in thinking that analysis occurs" (Corbin & Strauss: 118).